RESOURCES

 Create a Safety Plan

-• Plan with your children.
-Identify a safe place for them (room with a lock, neighbor’s house).
-Let them know that their job is to stay safe; not to protect you.
+• When planning, consider the well-being of your children.
+Together, identify a safe place for them, like a room with a lock or a neighbor’s house.
+Let them understand that their primary responsibility is to stay safe, rather than to protect you.

-• Prepare an emergency kit that you can get to quickly.
-(You may want to keep it at a trusted friend’s/neighbor’s house.)
+• To be prepared for emergencies, we suggest assembling an emergency kit that you can easily access.
+You may want to consider storing it at a trusted friend’s or neighbor’s house for added security.

 • An extra set of car and house keys

-• Birth certificates and other ID for you and your children
+• Birth certificates and other identification documents for yourself and your children

 • Social security card or green card/work permit

-• Health insurance cards, medications for you and your children
+• Health insurance cards and medications for both you and your children

-• Deed or lease to your house or apartment
+• Deed or lease agreement for your house or apartment

-• Change of clothes for you and your children
+• Change of clothes for yourself and your children

 Learn More About the